rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 #### Ziz

-Ziz (זיז‎) is the great beast of the air (of the heavens), a giant bird.
+Ziz (זיז‎) is the primordial beast of the air (of the heavens), a giant bird.
 While lesser known than Leviathan and Behemoth, Ziz appears in Psalms although is typically translated as "beast".

 !!! quote "Psalms 50:11"